Saudi flag removed from pubs' bunting

 A translation of the Shahadah is "there is no God but Allah and Mohammed is his messenger".

-The flags of other Islamic nations in the World Cup - including Egypt, Tunisia, Morocco, Iran, Nigeria and Senegal - are not affected as none carry religious writing.
+The flags of other Islamic nations in the World Cup - including Egypt, Tunisia, Morocco and Iran - are not affected as none carry religious writing.

 A spokesman for the pub chain said: "To celebrate the World Cup, we have been displaying the flags of the participating nations to promote what we hope will be a great tournament for all.